NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     (see `#I623 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/issues/623>`_ and
     `PR634 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/634>`_ for details.)
 This change also removed the optional ``description`` column as it can be added easily by the user to the :ref:`DynamicTable <sec-DynamicTable>` if required.

+Improved storage of lab-specific meta-data
+""""""""""""""""""""""""""""""""""""""""""
+**Reason:** Labs commonly have specific meta-data associated with sessions, and we need a good way to organize this within NWB.

+**Changes:** The datatype ``LabMetaData`` has been added to the schema within /general so that an extension can be added to /general by inheriting from LabMetaData.

+For further details see `I19 (nwb-schema) <https://github.com/NeurodataWithoutBorders/nwb-schema/issues/19>`_ and `PR751 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/751>`_.

-Improved storage of Spectral Analyses
+Improved storage of Spectral Analyses (Signal Decomposition)
-"""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 **Reason:** Labs commonly use analyses that involve frequency decomposition or bandpass filtering of neural or behavioral data, and it is difficult to standardize this data and meta-data across labs.

-**Changes:** A new datatype, `SpectralAnalysis`, has been introduced to offer a common interface for labs to exchange the result of time-frequency analysis.
-The new type offers a DynamicTable to flexibly add features of bands, and a place to directly link to the `TimeSeries` that was used.
+**Changes:** A new datatype, ``SpectralAnalysis``, has been introduced to offer a common interface for labs to exchange the result of time-frequency analysis.
+The new type offers a DynamicTable to flexibly add features of bands, and a place to directly link to the ``TimeSeries`` that was used.

 For further details see `#I46 (nwb-schema) <https://github.com/NeurodataWithoutBorders/nwb-schema/issues/46>`_ and `#PR764 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/764>`_

 Improved storage of Images
 """"""""""""""""""""""""""